ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         * ``<reduced_diags_name>.reduction_type`` (`string`)
             The type of reduction to be performed.
-It must be either ``Maximum``, ``Minimum`` or ``Sum``.
+It must be either ``Maximum``, ``Minimum`` or ``Integral``.
-            Note that if ``Sum`` is used, the quantity to be reduced is multiplied by the volume of a cell, so that the result is an integration over the simulation domain rather than simply a sum of the values on the grid points.
+            ``Integral`` computes the spatial integral of the function defined in the parser by summing its value on all grid points and multiplying the result by the volume of a cell.
             Please be also aware that measuring maximum quantities might be very noisy in PIC simulations.